CreativeZoller/RateCalc-Freelance/README.md

 ## Installation

-> Todo

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+### Prerequirements

+It is very important to have node, npm and yarn installed.

+== nvm === - if you have nvm installed on your machine, please change for the proper version

+-   Node v20.12.2
+-   NPM v10.6.0
+-   Yarn v1.22.19

-For initializing Husky properly, run the following command: `npm run prepare`
+If Husky is not installed in your system, please also run the folowing command: `npm run prepare` or `yarn run prepare`, it will initialize Husky properly.
-> TODO: stepify, Husky optional, commit only needed if want to contribute (more in contribution.md)

-== Warning: == for Windows users, please use `npm install husky` instead, as 'husky' is not recognized as an internal or external command on Windows.
+### Installation of the required packages

-When it is done with either method, just run `npm install` and all the dependencies will be installed.
+When all the requirements are installed and verified, run `npm install` or `yarn` and all the dependencies will be installed.

 Since the project uses Husky to ensure some hooks are used properly, it is recommended to use the following commands after npm package installations are done: